 Route: Catania – Syracuse – Modica – Agrigento – Trapani – Palermo – Messina – Taormina

 Driving Time: 11 hours

 Highlights: Norman Palace, Valley of the Temples, Taormina Ancient Theater, Mount Etna

-Sicily is the largest island in the Mediterranean and one of the most iconic Italian regions.
+Sicily is the largest island in the Mediterranean and one of the most iconic regions in southern Italy.
 With a rich history, extraordinary architecture, and some of the best views of your life, you’ll be tempted to sell everything you own and just move to this paradise.

 Messina, Palermo, Catania, Trapani, and Syracuse are just a few of the stunning places on the island worth visiting.
-I’ve done my best to shorten this road trip as much as possible, but if you really want to explore Sicily you can do an epic one-month road trip around the island.
-That would give you enough time to see a good chunk of the island, but it would still leave many stones unturned.
+I’ve done my best to shorten this Italy road trip as much as possible, but if you really want to explore Sicily you can do an epic one-month road trip around the island.
+That would give you enough time to see a good chunk of the island, as well as the beautiful beaches, but it would still leave many stones unturned.

 The perfect road trip in Sicily is 15 days and it starts in Catania.
 The coastal roads take you to Syracuse, Modica, Agrigento, Sciacca, Trapani, Palerno, Cefalù, Messina, Taormina, and the spectacular Mount Etna.